 "If you fail to plan, you are planning to fail!"
-While Benjamin Franklin wasn't referring to holidays, so far as we know, the point stands.
+While Benjamin Franklin wasn't referring to holidays, so far as we know, the point still sands.
 Planning is critical for ensuring that your trip runs smoothly.
-Our job is to look after you, keep you safe and provide an incredible holiday experience.
+And it is our job to look after you, keep you safe and provide an incredible holiday experience.
 Below we’ve set out what that planning process involves, so you can rest assured you’re always in safe hands.

-It's our job to ensure your holiday runs smoothly.
-But what do we do to ensure that this happens?
+We’re here to ensure your holiday runs smoothly.
+But what do we do to make sure that this always happens?

-Firstly, before we have even put together your holiday, we have thoroughly researched and audited the components.
-We do this to ensure quality, safety, and that our ethics fit.
-In practice, this can range from carefully selecting the best local partners, doing spot checks on vehicles, guide training and hotel inspections or doing activities to see if they’re worthwhile.
-It could just mean ensuring we include the right restaurant for a lovely local-style lunch.
+Firstly, before we have even started putting together your holiday, we have thoroughly researched and audited all the components.
+We do this to ensure quality, safety and a fit with our ethics.
+In practice, this can range from carefully selecting the best local partners and doing spot checks on vehicles, to guide training and hotel inspections… or simply trying certain activities ourselves to see if they’re worthwhile or which restaurant is best for a lovely local-style lunch.
 (We know, our job can be really tough).

-When it comes to your trip, we try to capture everything you need and enjoy upfront in our detailed consultancy process.
-Once we make the booking, we check it with our local partners for errors, check it with you to ensure it is everything you wanted and that we didn't miss anything.
+When it comes to planning your trip, we try to capture everything you need and enjoy upfront in our detailed consultancy process.
+Once the booking is made, we cross-check it with our local partners for errors and then run through it with you to ensure the itinerary includes everything you wanted.
 Then we do it again!

-We deliberately avoid sending your travel pack until quite close to your trip.
-Often things such as flight times can change between booking and travelling, and we don’t want to cause confusion.
-So, we take a belt and braces approach and recheck and reconfirm each component of the entire trip when sending out the tickets.
+We deliberately avoid sending your travel pack until close to your trip.
+This is because often things such as flight times change between booking and travelling, and we don’t want to cause confusion.
+So, we take a belt and braces approach and recheck and reconfirm each component of the entire trip before sending out the tickets.

 What happens if something goes wrong on my holiday?

-Once you are on holiday, our local partner - who has a bird’s eye view of the entire trip, and who, most importantly, is in the same time zone as you - will be your first point of contact, with a bird's eye view of all the parts.
-They will contact you on arrival, and you will be supplied with a local contact number to use in any situation at any time of the day or night.
-We empower our team to resolve any issue there and then and they are best placed to do it quickly and efficiently.
+Once you are on holiday, our local partner - who has a bird’s eye view of the entire trip, and who, most importantly, is in the same time zone as you - will be your first point of contact.
+They’ll get in touch with you on arrival and will supply you with a local number to be able to reach them in any situation at any time - day or night.
+We empower our team to resolve any issue there and then, as they are best placed to do it quickly and efficiently.
 This means that things can be solved asap - rather than waiting for the UK office to wake up.

-We also have a UK number answered 24/7, 365 days a year if you would like to speak to an on-duty consultant in the UK.
-We would step in immediately if anything out of the ordinary happens.
+However, we also have a UK number that is answered 24/7, 365 days a year - should you prefer to speak to an on-duty consultant in the UK.
+We can step in immediately if anything out of the ordinary happens.
 We're legally responsible for you and here to help in any way that we can.

-If you have something you are not happy about or would like to see followed up on your return, let us know by phone, by email, or via our online customer survey.
-We call to speak in person no later than a week after your arrival home - this is because we care about how your trip has gone, and find that the most useful feedback is always delivered verbally.
+If something comes up that you’re not happy about or would like to see followed up on your return, let us know by phone, by email or via our online customer survey.
+We call you no later than a week after your arrival home - this is because we care about how your trip has gone, and find that the most useful feedback is always delivered verbally.

 Do you use our feedback?